Nitishkr0602/nitishsecondrepo/README.md

 # nitishsecondrepo
 <br>
-this is my trial of git and github
+this is my trial of git and github. nitish